 Overview of horticulture as a therapeutic medium for special populations.
 Emphasis on working with the mentally and physically disabled, geriatrics, substance abuse recovery program participants and other clientele.
 History of horticultural therapy, community gardens and adaptive tools are explored.
 Lab focuses on the implementation of specific horticultural activities for special populations.
 Lab Included.
 Additional \$25 lab fee.
-Prerequisites: [R] and ICSW 0033. (f)
+Prerequisites: [R] and ICSW 0033.
+(Fall only)

-HRT 1321-1323 TECHNICAL PROBLEMS -HORTICULTURE
+HRT 1320 (1-6) TECHNICAL PROBLEMS -HORTICULTURE

 One to three credits, six credits maximum.
 Technical problems in horticulture that are of particular interest to horticulture majors.
-Prerequisite: consent of department head.
+Prerequisite: Advisor Approval.